Online Therapy in Saskatchewan, Alberta, Manitoba & BC

 Wooden dock extending into a calm lake surrounded by forest and mountains.

-If you were in environments where you weren’t believed, were blamed, or didn’t feel safe, it makes sense that something in you adapted.
+If you grew up or lived in environments where you weren’t believed, were blamed, or didn’t feel safe, it makes sense that your mind and body adapted in ways that helped you get through it.

 My Approach to Trauma Therapy

-I offer trauma-informed therapy that is both compassionate, including:
+I offer trauma-informed therapy that is compassionate, paced, and tailored to your needs.

 • EMDR (Eye Movement Desensitization and Reprocessing)

-• practical strategies to help regulate your nervous system and reduce overwhelm
+• Practical strategies to support nervous system regulation and reduce overwhelm

 Together, we work to:

-• understand the patterns that formed in response to your experiences
+• Understand the patterns that developed in response to your experiences

-• help you respond differently in the present—not just cope
+• Help you respond differently in the present, not just cope with the past

 What Matters in Trauma Therapy

-Healing doesn’t happen through pressure—it happens through safety and trust.
+Healing doesn’t happen through pressure.
+It happens through safety, trust, and consistency.

 In our work together, this means:

-• having a therapist who is attuned and responsive
+• Having a therapist who is present and responsive

-• working at a pace that respects your readiness
+• Moving at a pace that respects your readiness

-• feeling safe enough to be honest about your experience
+• Having space to speak openly about your experience

-• having space to give feedback about what is or isn’t working
+• Being able to give feedback about what is or isn’t working

 Phases of Trauma Therapy

-Trauma therapy often unfolds in phases.
-This isn’t rigid—we move at your pace—but it can help to understand the process.
+Trauma therapy is often a process.
+We move at your pace, but it can help to understand the general flow:

 1. Safety and Stabilization

-We build tools to help you feel more grounded, regulate emotions, and create a sense of safety in your body and daily life.
+We focus on grounding skills, emotional regulation, and building a sense of safety in your body and daily life.

 2. Processing Trauma

-When you feel ready, we begin to work through past experiences in a supported and contained way.
+When you feel ready, we begin working through past experiences in a supported and structured way.

 3. Integration and Growth

-We focus on strengthening your sense of self, improving relationships, and helping you move forward with more clarity and confidence.
+We focus on strengthening your sense of self, improving relationships, and supporting long-term stability and clarity.

-While trauma can take many forms, much of my work focuses on the impact of unsafe or invalidating relationships.
+Trauma can take many forms.
+Much of my work focuses on the impact of unsafe or invalidating relationships.

 Betrayal trauma